PoisonIsBestType/dotfiles/README.md

 `--image="/home/almeida/.config/awesome/background/*-stripe.png" \`
 in `~/.config/awesome/scripts/*-lock.sh`

-Replacing `almeida` for your username, so the paths are correct.
+Replacing `almeida` for your username to rectify the image paths.

 _______
 _______